 There’s not much to note about playing the game online.
 It’s pretty straightforward.
 But here are a few tips you might find helpful:

-Caribbean Poker: Some casinos call their Caribbean Stud game “Caribbean Poker”.
-Our guess is this is due to their inability to license, lease or otherwise get permission to use the game.
+- Caribbean Poker: Some casinos call their Caribbean Stud game “Caribbean Poker.”
+Our guess is that this is due to their inability to license, lease, or otherwise get permission to use the game.

 There you have it.
 That’s Caribbean Stud (or Caribbean Poker) for you.

 It’s an easy game to learn how to play, especially if you already know how to play poker.
 It’s extremely popular, too, which means you won’t have any troubles finding it online under one of its aliases.

 There’s not a lot of strategy involved, which will make some players happy, while irking others.

 For that reason, the house edge isn’t as good as games like blackjack or baccarat.

 However, Caribbean Stud offers a nice balance between blackjack – which requires LOTS of strategy to beat the house – and baccarat – which doesn’t have any strategy nor lets you make any decisions.

 Caribbean Stud’s right in the middle.
 It’s a good game for people who like poker and want to feel like the choices they’re making are having somewhat of an impact, no matter how small it is.

 Then we recommend you log into your casino account and start a game.
 Or check out one of our casino reviews to find a casino you like that offers it.